Fadel047/Fourier_cosine_option_pricing/README.md

 ## 3. Discrete Barrier Option Pricing

 Implemented in `FourierCosineBarrierOption`.
-We price up-and-out options using backward propagation.
+We price **up-and-out** barrier options with discrete monitoring dates.

-**Features:**
+### Features
-- Efficient handling of M monitoring dates
+- Efficient pricing with `M` monitoring dates
-- Rebate handled analytically
+- Handles rebates if the barrier is crossed
-- Uses COS coefficients at each step
+- Works for call or put payoffs

-**Results:**
+### Results
-- Price decreases as strike increases (closer to barrier)
+- Option price decreases as the strike increases
-- Price decreases as barrier gets closer to spot
+- Option price decreases as the barrier gets closer to the spot price

-**Figures:**
+### Figures
 - `figures/barrier_vs_strike.png`
 - `figures/barrier_vs_barrier.png`